Aliases for TPSB2 Gene

 GeneCards Summary for TPSB2 Gene

-TPSB2 (Tryptase Beta 2 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with TPSB2 include asthma.
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
+TPSB2 (Tryptase Beta 2) is a Protein Coding gene.
+Diseases associated with TPSB2 include Mental Retardation, Autosomal Dominant 22.
+Among its related pathways are Measles.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
 An important paralog of this gene is TPSAB1.

 Tryptase is the major neutral protease present in mast cells and is secreted upon the coupled activation-degranulation response of this cell type.
-Has an immunoprotective role during bacterial infection.
-Required to efficiently combat K.pneumoniae infection (By similarity).
+May play a role in innate immunity.